tc39/notes/meetings/2019-10/october-2.md

 WH: It would’ve been much better to explain this.
 The PR is titled “Define private names at the beginning of the class” - it didn’t seem like it had anything to do with what you were talking about.
 So I will look at it but right now but I would have liked for the proposal to describe what was proposed ahead of the meeting.

-LBR: I think it’s respectful to take a closer look at the issues and I think this is a question that could’ve been addressed before this meeting.
+LEO: I think it’s respectful to take a closer look at the issues and I think this is a question that could’ve been addressed before this meeting.
 Saying it’s random is very harsh.

 WH: I did look at the issue; neither the slides nor the issue clearly described what was the actual proposal.